MileHacker Logo

 Time-Based Itineraries

-If you have a short layover or a comprehensive week, these plans help you make the most of your Huaian visit and regional explorations.
+If you possess a short layover or a comprehensive week, these plans help you maximize your Huaian visit and regional explorations.

 24-hour Layover: Focus on Huai'a District.
 Visit Zhou Enlai Memorial Hall and Former Residence, Wu Cheng'en Former Residence, then Fu Ma Lane for dinner and Grand Canal views at night.